BU-ISCIII/BU-ISCIII/docs/Usage.md

 2. **Add Custom Environment Variables to `.bashrc`**

     Next, include additional exports to configure language settings, cache directories, and R library paths.
-Add the following block to your `.bashrc file`:
+Add the following block to your `.bashrc` file:

     ```bash
     ### EXPORTS ###